jasondoze/Inheritance-/README.md

 <img src="Inheritance/Images/landing_page.jpg" title="" alt=""/>

 Landing Page establishes overall ambiance and navigation.
-It also, through SYMBOLIC RELEASE, demonstrates our elevated dedication to self-awareness and holistic health.
+It also, through SYMBOLIC RELEASE, demonstrates our elevated dedication to self-awareness, getting beyond barriers, and holistic health.
 <br>
 <br>

 <img src="Inheritance/Images/our_story.jpg" title="" alt=""/>

-Our Story shares insight, intent, self-awareness, and sense of community at the heart of the creation of Inheritance.
+Our Story shares insight, intent, and sense of community at the heart of the creation of Inheritance.
 <br>
 <br>